ahrtr/httpSrvDemo/README.md

 # httpSrvDemo
-httpSrvDemo is just a demo http server application.
+httpSrvDemo is just a demo of web service application.

 ## Command line parameters